Kara-Zor-El/Kara-Zor-El/readme.md

 ## I'm a Student who does programming in her spare time!
 - I love working on projects in a variety of languages in her spare time
-- I have experiences in HTML, CSS, JS, Java, Processing, Arduino, C, C# and Rust
+- I have experiences in Flutter/Dart, Rust, HTML, CSS, JS, Java, Processing, Arduino, C and C#
-- I tend to be most familiar in Rust
+- I tend to be most familiar in Rust and Flutter/Dart
 - Fun fact: I love 3D Printing

 ## Connect With me: